TransAsia Airways Flight 235: Aftermath

 The Civil Aeronautics Administration announced it would subject all TransAsia Airways ATR pilots to supplementary proficiency tests between 7 and 10 February, resulting in the cancellation of more than 100 TransAsia flights.
-Ten pilots who failed the engine-out oral test and a further 19 who did not attend were suspended for one month, pending a retest.
+Ten pilots who failed the engine-out oral test and a further nineteen who did not attend were suspended for one month, pending a retest.
 TransAsia subsequently demoted one pilot from captain to first officer.
 Reuters reported that the government ordered all Taiwanese airlines to "review their safety protocols".
 The Taiwanese CAA announced that it is focusing its attention on TransAsia's training and operations and the country's labor ministry fined the airline for breaches of the labor code over excessive working hours.

 On 11 February, TransAsia offered NT$14.9 million (about US$475,000) in compensation to the family of each of the dead.
 This amount includes emergency relief and funeral allowance, totaling NT$1.4M (US$44,300), already paid to each family.
 Not all of the families have accepted the offer.

-The taxi that was struck by the plane has been transported and preserved in an undisclosed museum.
+The taxi that was struck by the plane has been transported and preserved in the Taxi Museum in Su'ao, Yilan County.

-Before this accident, TransAsia Airways Flight 222, which involved another ATR 72-500, crashed during approach due to pilot error.
-The airline ceased its operations and shut down indefinitely on 22 November 2016.
+Before this accident, TransAsia Airways Flight 222, which involved another ATR 72-500, crashed during approach as a result of pilot error.

+These two accidents significantly weakened the airline's image.
+The airline ceased operations and shut down indefinitely on 22 November 2016.